ParallelSSH/ssh-python/libssh/tests/fuzz/README.md

 ### Reproduce locally

-Clone the above repository from https://github.com/google/oss-fuzz/, apply changes from previous secion if needed, setup local clone of libssh repository and build the fuzzers locally (where `~/devel/libssh` is path to local libssh checkout):
+Clone the above repository from https://github.com/google/oss-fuzz/, apply changes from previous section if needed, setup local clone of libssh repository and build the fuzzers locally (where `~/devel/libssh` is path to local libssh checkout):